ByteBard58/UrbanEcho/README.md

 - Model is trained on `tabular features`, not raw audio — deep learning could improve predictions significantly.
 - If `models/pipe.pkl` or `models/feature_names.pkl` are deleted, the app will retrain the model automatically (may take a few minutes).
 - Because of the lack of extra contributors and my lack of front-end expertise, I had to use AI tools (mostly LLM services like ChatGPT™, Grok™, Gemini™) in order to create a sophisticated front end for the web app.
 The `HTML` and `CSS` were written by those tools.
+- The `static/style.css` file is currently blank.
+I have used `<style/>` tag and inline method in HTML files to generate the style.
+It will be updated in future if needed.

 ## 📌 Author
 Sakib ( ByteBard58 )